 However, you can also carry along some ibuprofen, which helps ease pain and inflammation.
 Don’t forget pain relief medication for children in your kits.

 Antibiotic ointment is primarily used to rid any wounds of infections caused by bacteria.
 It also aids in faster healing of the wound.
 Antibiotic ointment should be applied after the wound has been thoroughly cleaned with running water or saline solution.
+This is one of the essential first aid items you should pack if you’re planning an outdoor adventure.

 The explosion of pet-friendly travel providers means more people are now travelling with their dogs.
 If you’re planning to travel with your dog, you’ll need to carry along a dog first aid kit too.
 That’s because your pet might get injured or develop minor health complications during travel or when exploring or playing around.